 Access management controls are the first piece of this system.
 They are put in place to limit who can view or alter the data.
 These controls should focus on ensuring individuals have only the access they need to complete their duties.
 Building these controls should be done with scaling and future-proofing in mind, rather than assigning individual access, using role-based access to manage individual permissions efficiently.

-The second component is data encryption to guard against data being viewed or altered by those who should not have access.
-Using data encryption controls, the data is completely unusable and unalterable by those who do not have access to the key.
+The second component is encryption.
+It is put in place to guard against data being viewed or altered by those who should not have access.
+Using encryption controls, the data is completely unusable and unalterable by those who do not have access to the key.
 Using access controls to limit access to the key strictly is crucial for making encryption functional.

 The final component is threat detection to identify misuse of access or inappropriate attempts to access data.
 Threat detection works with the access management and encryption pieces to gather expected access information to make these determinations.
 This control is an essential piece of the data-centric security model as it limits the impact of those who have stolen credentials or insider threats attempting to steal data.